Smartcards & Tokens

 Do you have any questions?
 You can find the answers to frequently asked questions regarding our signature cards in our Service & Support section.

-Bundesdruckerei's TIM (Tax Identification Module) Card offers protection against manipulation for digital recordings of business transactions: Thanks to strong encryption, data recorded in cash registers, taximeters and other types of cash register systems cannot be altered.
+Bundesdruckerei's TIM (Tax Identification Module) Card Taxi offers protection against manipulation for digital recordings of business Transactions.
+Thanks to strong encryption, data recorded in taximeters cannot be altered.

 You can order your products here.